jimjibone/naggie.github.com/ideas.md

-fix compatability mode in IE 7/8 (top half os site is offset) Fix internal links to articles (eg href=#projects") fix nav bar in IE: only CV shows unless dev tools are running :S fix side borders on articles in IE (one small stick at to for non 960-gs arts)
+fix compatability mode in IE 7/8 (top half os site is offset) Fix internal links to articles (eg href=#projects") fix side borders on articles in IE (one small stick at to for non 960-gs arts)

 # Blog articles